pypa/pipx/docs/explanation/how-pipx-works.md

     style V1BIN fill:#7c4dff,color:#fff
 ```

 You can do all of this yourself. pipx automates it.
-Pass `--verbose` to see every command and argument pipx runs.
+Pass `--verbose` to see each command and stream installer output.

 ### Resolving the Python interpreter